arcus-azure/.github/CONTRIBUTING.md

 ````

 ___
-## THANK YOU you for you future contribution! ♥
+## THANK YOU you for your future contribution! ♥